northloopforensics/pteREDACTool/README.md

 Document redaction for PDFs and DOCXs currently only supports images.
 For PDFs you can elect to skip the first page of a document to preserve headers and letterheads.

 **IMPORTANT** Document redaction will leave a copy of BOTH the redacted and unredacted document in the output folder.
-The examiner will need to delete unwanted versions manually. pteREDECTool makes this easier by renaming redacted documents with the prefiX 'REDACTED-'.
+The examiner will need to delete unwanted versions manually. pteREDACTool makes this easier by renaming redacted documents with the prefiX 'REDACTED-'.

 This project was made possible through the excellent work found below: